Three Years Later: Myths and Conflicts in the Death of Sean Suiter (Part 1 of 3)

 It’s been one year since Commissioner Michael Harrison said the department would complete a “small list of tasks” related to SAO’s evidence before closing the case.
 There have been no updates since.
 Suicide was a useful narrative when BPD leaders sought to close the case; homicide is a useful narrative to keep it open.

-A thought has been weighing on me as I contemplated this anniversary piece, which includes some fresh insights for people familiar with my 2018 series.
+A thought has been weighing on me as I contemplated this anniversary piece, which includes some fresh insights for people familiar with my 2018 series in the Jewish Journal.
 My thought is that news outlets do not want to deal with criminal evidence.
 They don’t want to dispute what they get told about ballistics, autopsies, crime scenes, and the like; and they don’t want to critically analyze the evidence that is available.

 So this is how a lot of crime journalism has historically played out: Journalists repeat police descriptions of evidence; anyone who questions it gets called an “activist.”
 Then, years or decades later, someone with a blog or podcast or some editorial independence digs into the case and turns the “evidence” upside-down: Adnan Syed might not have been with Hae Min Lee on the afternoon of her death after all.
 There may be nothing to tie Keith Davis Jr. to the gun that shot Kevin Jones.
 Freddie Gray may not have been on his way to Central Booking for a knife arrest.